bryanbauzon/php-crud-bootstrap4/README.md

 Title: PHP-CRUD-BOOTSTAP4

 Description: This project is intended for beginner that wants to learn a basic CRUD(Create Read Update and Delete) using pure PHP as server-side.
 It also include bootstrap 4 which is the latest version of bootstrap.
-Please refer to the documentation of boostrap for more deteiled information.
+Please refer to the documentation of boostrap for more detailed information.

 Installation:
 XAMPP